winton/mover/README.markdown

 -----------------

 <pre>
-Article.move_from(:archived, [ "created_at > ?", Date.today ])
+Article.move_from(:archive, [ "created_at > ?", Date.today ])
-ArchivedArticle.last.move_from
+ArticleArchive.last.move_from
 </pre>

 You can access the movable table by prepending its name to the original class name.
-In this example, you would use <code>ArchivedArticle</code>.
+In this example, you would use <code>ArticleArchive</code>.

 <a name="magic_columns"></a>